oscardavidmi/Benavides-portfolio/critiquebydesign.md

 - From the visualization we can appreciate how each year there are 2 genres that dominate the industry because of the number of releases
 - We can appreciate how the game releases had a steady increase from 1996-2000 , 2001-2008 and then the number of game releases decined from 2009-2016
 - We can also see how the action genre has been the genre that gets the most releases and for most of the years sports had been the 2 genre with the most releases (12 consecutive years from 1996 to 2007) but most recently it has been the adventure genre that has taken the second place in number of releases
+- We can also appreciate how the top 5 genres present some variation in the second chart but the action genre is always present.
+This makes sense because as a gamer I know the action genre is normally the most popular

 #### Why I selected this visualization and what did i attempt to do differently
 The reason why I kept the stacked bar which was the same graph the original visualization had was because I really liked the way it showed the different game releases